nalioto/Red-tailed-Hawk-Analyses/README.md

 ### Chapter 1
 The code in this particular folder was used to run the analysis for the manuscript by _Alioto et al. 2025_ titled: **Crossing the Straits of Mackinac: over-water uplift, wind support and low wind speed facilitates water crossings by a soaring migrant during pre-breeding spring migration**.
 This manuscript is published in *movement ecology*.
 The code in this folder cleans both the weather and behavioural data and then a separate script merges the two together.
 Finally a script to run the GLMMs (_Generalized Linear Mixed Models_) and create the correpsonding conditional effects plots seen in the manuscript are provided.

+### Chapter 2
+The code in this folder was used to run the analysis for the manuscript by _Alioto et al. 2026_ titled: **Highlighting a migratory bottleneck, corridors and high-use areas for the conservation of soaring migrants in the Great Lakes region of North America**.
+This manuscript will be submitted to the journal *Ornithological Applications*.
+The code in this folder was used to calculates fall and spring migration metrics.
+There is also code that generates the map with migration tracks and the boxplots that summarize those metrics.
+These correspond to Fig.1 and 2 in the manuscript.
+Finally, the code used to run the dBBMMS and extract the untilization distributions is also provided.

 ### Acknowledgements
 This project is a collaboration between the **Mackinac Straits Raptor Watch**, **The Red-tailed Hawk Project**, and **Michigan State University**.